Muts256/Detection-ELK/README.md

 .kibana-keystore add xpack.encryptedSavedObjects. encryptionKey

 ```
+Restart Kibana for the changes to be committed

-Step 10: Allow port 9200 and port 5601 through the firewall
+Step 10: Allow elasticsearch on port 9200 and kibana on port 5601 through the firewall

 ```
 ufw allow 9200/tcp